Reubes77/NautilusSwimAcademy/README.md

 ![About Us](assets/images/aboutpage_device_copy.webp)

-  1. The page has a header image to re-inforce competence (in our text which uses the Dark Blue) and bravery (in our background color which uses Orange) as it showcases a coach teaching a child in the pool.
+  1. The page has a header image to reinforce competence (in our text which uses the Dark Blue) and bravery (in our background color which uses Orange) as it showcases a coach teaching a child in the pool.

   2. The page allows users to learn more about the ethos and philosophy of the Academy.